wowasa/x3ml/docs/x3ml-language.md

 Many times it is required to create hashed URIs.
 The main benefits for this are:
 * It constructs URIs of constant length, no matter how big or small the used values are
-* It constucts the same URI for the same value, since the hash is applied over the used values.
+* It constructs the same URI for the same value, since the hash is applied over the used values.

 The hash is applied on the last part of the URI (practically the content after the last '/' character) and has the form of a UUID (e.g. 0c17c4bf-25c0-43eb-b92c-ae2e6c679aa5).